 Matthew R. Simpson

 This includes extensive supervisor training as well as preparing sound employment policies and pay plans.
-He is a member of the firm's Automotive Dealership Practice Group.
+Matt is a member of the firm's Automotive Dealership Practice Group.

-While at Emory University School of Law, Matt was Symposium Editor of the Emory Law Journal.
+While at Emory University School of Law, he was Symposium Editor of the Emory Law Journal.

 Matt was credited as an author on an E-Discovery Chapter in Workplace Data: Law and Litigation.
 The book provides an overview of legal issues associated with employment-related electronically stored information, focusing on discovery issues in particular.